pluralsight/guides/draft/php/getting-started-with-codeigniter-3/article.md

 1. Download the CodeIgniter from the link [Codeigniter](https://www.codeigniter.com/download)
 2. Unzip the folder.
 3. Copy the folder on www folder if you use Wampserver or htdocs if you use Xampp.
-4. After the copy of the folder visit the url http://localhost/name of your folder/